alexgibson/concierge/README.md

 A responsive UI component for installing [Open Web Apps](https://developer.mozilla.org/en-US/docs/Web/Apps) via the browser.

-This component automatically generates a customisable “install” button that can be used in any web app.
+This component automatically generates a customizable “install” button that can be used in any web app, and will only display on supporting browsers if the app has not already been installed.

-This project is still in beta status
+Note: This project is still in early stages of development

 Installation
 ---------------------------------------